Zelda-Universe/Tingle/DEVELOPMENT.md

   You can follow the Feature Work Process, only when making a branch, use this format instead: `issue/#-very-brief-descriptive-summary`, where `#` is the GitHub issue number, and you create your own summary specific to the issue you intend to work on.

+# Mainline Re-synchronization

+  Hopefully this should not be needed when following the other guidelines, but if you start to experience unique merge troubles for each mainline branch, or code was accidentally merged into a later stream too early, or like the hot-fixing process, you can merge the streams back into latest, but only in the direction.
+  These should always contain the same code, in that order, and is important to keep the streams' code healthy, and merges easy.
+  We don't need to pollute the streams with commits doing this often at all.
+Only when experiencing difficulty working, or when the infrequent operation will get the streams back to a clean state easily.

 # Releases

   Done by Jason, from `master` to `production`, at the end of every 2-week sprint.

+# Backup

+  Not sure where to put this section for now.

+  Live data, probably both the data and schema layout, are already being backed up somehow to somewhere by someone.

+  To add to this, we may also want to backup the `dev/db/schema.rb` file so the system knows which migrations are needed to be run, if any.

 # Development Guidelines

   - Follow the format of the code file you are working in.
     - We may introduce style checking later, and if so, it will only apply to modified/created code as you work in it.
   - Comment your code so other team members can understand it.
-    - We want to communicate why code is there, since the 'what' is already represented by the code statements themselves.
+    - We want to communicate why code is there, since the 'what' is already represented by the code statements themselves, and those are straightforward for the most part, or should try to be.

 # Etc.